Canon G1 X Mark II vs Sigma fp

 It is notable that the G1X Mark II offers wifi support, while the fp does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the G1X Mark II and the fp are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the fp does not have a direct predecessor.
+The fp is a recent model that features in the current product line-up of Sigma.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sigma websites.

 So how do things add up?
 Is the Canon G1 X Mark II better than the Sigma fp or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.